oktadev/okta-blog/_source/_posts/2022-06-06-secure-databases-dotnet.md

 Next, you will see a page asking which API best suits your workload.
 Find *Core (SQL) - Recommended* and press **Create**.

-{% img blog/secure-databases-dotnet/cosmos api.PNG alt:"Cosmos Select API " width:"800" %}{: .center-image }
+{% img blog/secure-databases-dotnet/cosmos-api.PNG alt:"Cosmos Select API " width:"800" %}{: .center-image }

 The *Create Azure Cosmos DB Account - Core (SQL)* page provides the details about your subscription and resource group.
 Make sure you select `Apply` under the *Apply Free Tier Discount* then press **Review + create**.

-{% img blog/secure-databases-dotnet/cosmos create account.PNG alt:"Cosmos Create Account" width:"800" %}{: .center-image }
+{% img blog/secure-databases-dotnet/cosmos-create-account.PNG alt:"Cosmos Create Account" width:"800" %}{: .center-image }

 ## Create your web application